LHC orders govt to punish industries causing pollution

 The court said that the storage of groundwater has remained for only 25 years, the water emergency policy is a pledge to future generations, it is the responsibility of the government to implement it.

-The court observed that such a public interest petition should not come to an end and judicial supervisory should continue.
+The court observed that such a public interest petition should not come to an end and judicial supervision should continue.
 The court adjourned the hearing till September 9.